AQsAKo/de-final/README.md

     export WMATA_KEY=8e2f2e3134924ca49be865340270bed6
     ```
     In project directory run `docker-compose build`
-5. Start the built container with command `docker-compose run -rm prefect`
+5. Start the built container with command `docker-compose run -rm prefect`,
-    and initialize google cli with command `gcloud init` and login with your account and select project
+   initialize google cli with command `gcloud init` and login with your account, then select the project
 6. Execute Terraform code
     - Change the directory to terraform folder containing the terraform configuration filester
       `cd terraform`